puf/puf.io/notes/posts/Firestore document count estimator.md

 <textarea rows=10 cols="40">
 </textarea>

-Estimated document count based on the <span id="count"></span> values above:
+Based on the <span id="count"></span> values above there are an estimated <span id="estimate">???</span> documents in the collection (group).

-<span id="estimate">???</span>
+[^1]: I first learnt about this approach from original Firestore product manager Dan McGrath, but I can't find any write-up of his about it.

-To learn more about this approach, see <a href="https://jfhr.me/estimate-firestore-collection-count/">Estimate Firestore collection count from a small sample of documents</a>
+[^2]: To learn more about this approach, see <a href="https://jfhr.me/estimate-firestore-collection-count/">Estimate Firestore collection count from a small sample of documents</a> where I also got most of the code that this page uses.
+Thanks jfhr! 🙏

-I first learnt about this approach from original Firestore product manager Dan McGrath, but I can't find any write-up of his about it.
+[^3]: For a collection with 22,833 the estimate based on the first 100 IDs was 19,155 documents (so off by 17%).
+With 200 IDs the estimate became 20,326 document (so off by 11%).
+Both are well within a reasonable range for my needs, but YMMV of course

 <script>
 const D0 = '0'.charCodeAt(0);